tdawnsugrue/pangenome-graphs/md/431asgn.md

 # Overleaf can suck my dick

+NOTE: Approx 900 words to the page (depending on section spacing, and accounting somewhat for references/etc.) Expect to write approx. 3600 words, unless some fancy formatting is included

 ## Abstract

 - ~ 1-200 words summarising the introduction, and the contents of the paper
+    - The importance and challenges of oral history archives
+    - Ways in which to search through them
+    - Methods of increasing recall (related to video archives, and generally)
+        - re-ranking vs. document expansion via queries, why this can be useful
+        - something cliche on how neural networks can be useful
+    - This paper discusses...
+        - Including xyz research
+    - We then propose experiments (such as?) to [investigate abc], and determine def.

 ## Introduction